- Future Students

 Upper Division Electives (30 credits)

-These courses can be picked up through other EWU face-to-face course offerings on the BC campus or through EWU Distance Learning.
-For more information of courses that are currently being offered, please see our schedules.
+These courses can be chosen from other EWU face-to-face course offerings on the BC campus or through EWU Eastern Online.